 - Start building your heap in the bin or enclosure you’ve chosen.
 This may involve alternating layers of kitchen scraps, soil and lawn clippings or else lumping it all together.
 It is better to have coarser materials on the bottom layer to help with aeration.

 - Keep it fed (topped up with scraps), moist and aerated.
 Remember the hotter it is the quicker it works.
-Use a compost turner or pitch fork to turn it is using method one, if needed to aerate it.
+Use a compost turner or pitchfork to turn it if using method one if you need to aerate it.